twilio/wireless-postman-collection/README.md

 ![Postman Import](screenshots/environment-credentials.png)

-### Select the Twilio Production Active Environment
+### Select the Twilio API Credentials Environment
-1. Click the dropdown in the upper right corner of Postman to select the **Twilio Production Credentials**.
+1. Click the dropdown in the upper right corner of Postman to select the **Twilio API Credentials**.

 ![Postman Import](screenshots/select-environment.png)